Diet at 40: Predicting Health at 70 Through Dietary Choices

 Expert Insights

-Dr. Lawrence Appel, a leading authority on nutritional approaches to chronic disease prevention at John Hopkins University, affirmed the study’s findings align with prior research.
+Dr. Lawrence Appel, a renowned expert on chronic disease prevention through diet at Johns Hopkins University, emphasized that this study’s findings align with prior research.

 Looking Ahead: Towards Enhanced Health